Battle of Glorieta Pass: Glorieta Pass

 Both Scurry and Slough decided to attack on March 28 and set out early to do so.
 Expecting the Confederates to remain in Apache Canyon, Slough sent Chivington with two infantry battalions, under Lewis and Wynkoop, out in a circling movement with orders to go hide out at Glorieta Pass and hit the Texans in the flank once Slough's main force had engaged their front.
-Chivington did as ordered and his men waited above the pass for Slough and the enemy to arrive.
-However, instead of remaining at Apache Canyon as Slough had expected, Scurry advanced down the canyon more rapidly than Slough had anticipated.
+Chivington did as ordered, and his men waited above the pass for Slough and the enemy to arrive.
+Instead of remaining at Apache Canyon as Slough had expected, though, Scurry advanced down the canyon more rapidly than Slough had anticipated.
 Scurry believed the Union force was retreating to Fort Union.
 He intended to attack them until Green could arrive.
-One cannon and a small guard was left at Johnson's Ranch, while the rest of the Confederate force—more than 1000 men—marched eastwards along the Santa Fe Trail.
+One cannon and a small guard were left at Johnson's Ranch, while the rest of the Confederate force—more than 1000 men—marched eastwards along the Santa Fe Trail.

-When Slough found the Texans so far forward he launched an attack, hitting them about 11:00 am some 1/2 mi from Pigeon's Ranch.
+When Slough found the Texans so far forward, he launched an attack, hitting them about 11:00 am, some 1/2 mi from Pigeon's Ranch.
 A provisional battalion of four companies from the 1st Colorado, supported by both batteries, was commanded by Lt.
-Col. Samuel Tappan, who deployed his men across the trail.
+Col. Samuel F. Tappan, who deployed his men across the trail.
 The Confederates dismounted and formed a line across the canyon, but the terrain caused some companies to become intermingled.
 Tappan was initially successful and held his ground for a half-hour, but the Confederates' numerical superiority enabled them to outflank Tappan's line by noon.
-The Union troops were thrown back in confusion but managed to take up position around the adobe ranch buildings.
-Slough reformed his men several hundred yards closer to Pigeon's Ranch, with the four companies under Tappan and an artillery battery on a hill to the left, the other battery supported by two companies in the center across the road and the remaining two companies on the ridge to the right.
+The Union troops were thrown back in confusion, but managed to take up position around the adobe ranch buildings.
+Slough reformed his men several hundred yards closer to Pigeon's Ranch, with the four companies under Tappan and an artillery battery on a hill to the left, the other battery supported by two companies in the center across the road, and the remaining two companies on the ridge to the right.